Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

 - Lahore to the Wagah Border: 23km

-Where to stay before and after crossing the Wagah border from India to Pakistan:
+Here is the accommodation that we recommend for where to stay before and after crossing the Wagah Border from India to Pakistan.

-These are the hotels where we stayed in Delhi and Amritsar, Lahore and Islamabad before crossing the Wagah border.
+These are the hotels where we stayed in Delhi and Amritsar before crossing the Wagah Border:

 - Delhi: Taurus Sarovar Portico Hotel (mid-range); Smyle Inn (budget); Hotel Hari Piorko (budget).